 Jack Dorsey, CEO of Twitter and Square, said in a statement that the new Financial Crimes Network (FinCEN) proposed law would reduce regulatory oversight of the area and make it underground.

-To Report Kevin Telegraph, a major US digital currency company, has protested against a proposed new Financial Crimes Network Act.
+To Report Coin Telegraph, a major US digital currency company, has protested against a proposed new Financial Crimes Network Act.
 According to them, this will also provide information to people who are not customers of these businesses.
 Dorsey writes with reference to the same issue:

 These requirements go far beyond what is required to carry out cash transactions.